-The PGT has previously identified that all of its young property guardian clients would benefit from financial literacy training prior to the age of majority and has developed and implemented an extensive financial literacy program.
+The PGT believes that all of its young property guardian clients would benefit from financial literacy training prior to the age of majority and has developed and implemented a financial literacy training program.
 This includes developing a range of financial literacy materials and partnering with other agencies to produce key resources and deliver related training.